 Janitor?
 Ever have a client visit?
-What tells a visitor more than an unclean office or plant that you do not sweet the details.
+What tells a visitor more than an unclean office or plant that you do not sweat the details.
 Or care about your employees.
 Or take pride in your place of work.
-Why would you take pride in the product you supply if you can't keep a neat and clean work place?
+Why would you take pride in the product you supply if you can't keep a neat and clean workplace?

 Accounting?
-Ever send an invoice that was wrong?
+Ever send the wrong invoice?
 Or at the wrong time?
 Ever forget to send one?
 Ever have an accountant or finance person tell you to cut your marketing budget because it costs too much?
-Ever have your finance person talk to you about how to make marketing an investment with a measurable return?
+Ever have your finance person talk to you about how to make a marketing investment with a measurable return?

 Receptionist?
 That's a tricky one.
-You fired them in a cost-cutting move and have one of those annoying as hell 'click one for service' answering systems.
+You fired them in a cost-cutting move and have one of those annoying-as-hell 'click one for service' answering systems.
 Your customers and prospects noticed.
-They see by this action that you don't eve care enough to have a human being answer the phone.
+They see by this action that you don't even care enough to have a human being answer the phone.

 Loading dock worker?
 What if you did everything right in the factory and the last guy to seal up the box forgets to put in the paperwork or manuals?
 Or does a bad job packing the parts?
 Or counts them wrong?

 I could go on, but you get the point.

 How you implement your marketing strategy is to get everyone to buy into the why of your business and what role they have in delivering it.

 The rest of the how question for manufacturing marketing relates to the tactics you employ to reach your target persona.